Here we have collected your most commonly asked questions about Eco Femme pads and compiled our answers for you.

 This is a personal matter and the answer would depend on the user, but we have very good feedback regarding the comfort of our pads.
-Less feeling of wetness, the comfort of cotton against your skin rather than plastic, less skin irritation, less smell and our customers love their softness !
+The comfort of cotton against your skin and between your thighs rather than plastic, less feeling of wetness, less skin irritation, less smell, and our customers love their softness !

 Cloth has been used by millions of women across the world to manage menstruation for generations.
 The real question is not whether cloth is hygienic, but whether it is cared for hygienically.
 Are panties inherently unhygienic?
 When cloth pads are washed well, dried in direct sunlight and stored properly, they are perfectly hygienic.
 Traditional knowledge tells us that the UV rays from the sun is nature’s best disinfectant.
 They should be totally dry before reuse or storage.

 Soaking used pads in cold water prior to washing in warm water, is to ensure the pads remain stain free.
 Blood is washed out easily when initially rinsed in cold water.
 After that you can wash the pad in warm water.
 However, harmful bacteria can develop when the pads stay moist.
 It is not so much the washing but the drying of your clean pads that matters!
 Dry your pad in a tumble dryer or in direct sunlight (best as UV kills germs) and you’ll be sure that it is safe to use!